BobbyNooby/AOGearBuilder/README.md

 ## Changelogs

+10 October 2023 - Added the new gems.
+Should have most of the things now

 9 October 2023 - Added most of the dark sea update gear content (new gear and enchants) except for jewels.
 Fixed amulet selection operators (again).
 Fixed jewels not resetting every gear change.

 6 October 2023 - Fixed arcsphere being unable to be selected if crown or any head item is equipped.